 Ready to join the world’s leading electronics companies committed to sustainable supply chains?
-Join the EICC – the world’s largest industry coalition committed to creating shared value for businesses and the people and communities who contribute to the manufacture of electronic devices around the world.
+Join the EICC – the world’s largest industry coalition committed to creating shared value for businesses and the people and communities that contribute to the manufacture of electronic devices around the world.

 EICC membership is open to companies that manufacture or contract the manufacture of electronic goods or a product in which electronics are essential to the primary functionality of the product, or supply materials used in the electronics of those goods.

 Currently, when companies join the EICC, they are applicant members.
 Applicant membership helps new members learn from their peers how to use EICC tools and conform to EICC standards.
 Companies are required to show conformance to EICC membership requirements to become full members.
 Starting in 2017, there will be four membership categories and corresponding requirements as outlined below.